The Department of African Studies and Anthropology has run an annual Cadbury research programme since 2002. The programme contains three elements.

 Fellowship scheme 2020

-The Cadbury programme for 2020 was organised around the theme of Making Sense: Language, Text and Interpretation in African Studies.
+The Cadbury programme for 2020 is organised around the theme of Making Sense: Language, Text and Interpretation in African Studies.

 Call for fellowship applications 2020